haresrv/Digital-Course-File-Management-System/README.md

 -----Comments----

-Components/CheckboxTrees/epics.js & src/courses.js are just used as a local database src/Template.js --> Template for a new React Component
+* Components/CheckboxTrees/epics.js & src/courses.js are just used as a local database.

+* src/Template.js --> Template for a new React Component.